UCLA-Plasma-Simulation-Group/PIC-skeleton-codes/README.md

 Welcome!
 There is a large collection of PIC codes here with a range of complexity.
 They are all designed to be easy to read, understand, and adapt.

+1. The main directories are organized by the method of parallel programming technique.

-1. Each directory is a complete, standalone PIC implemenation.
+2. Each sub-directory contains a complete, standalone PIC implementation.

-2. *Where to Start*?
-The directory `pic2` is the basic, classic serial Particle-In-Cell code.
-For those new to PIC it is the perfect place to start.. no bells or whistles.. just a simple way to see how PIC codes work.
-For people already experienced with PIC, `pic2` can be used in benchmarking or as unit-testing scaffolding.
-See the [Basic Serial Code](#basic-serial-codes) section below for details.
-To see what else is availiable, check out the [Overview of Codes Included](#overview-of-codes-included) section.
+3. *Where to Start*?
+The directory `serial` contains the basic, classic, serial Particle-In-Cell codes.
+For those new to PIC it is the perfect place to start... no bells or whistles... just a simple way to see how PIC codes work.
+For people already experienced with PIC, `serial` provides electrostatic, electromagnetic, and Darwin codes in 1D, 2D, and 3D that can be used in benchmarking or as unit-testing scaffolding.

+4. To see range of available codes, check out the [Directory Overviews](#overview-of-codes-directories) and [Code Table](#whats-what) sections.

-3. These codes have no external dependecies - You should be able to set basic coniguration and then `make`..
-For full instructions see the readme files in each directory.
+3. These codes have no external dependecies - You should be able to set the basic configuration and then `make`.
+For full instructions, see the readme files in each sub-directory.

 ## Introduction